-The main difference between a revocable and an irrevocable trust is that the grantor, or creator of the trust, may make changes during his or her lifetime to the revocable trust, but may not do so to the irrevocable trust.
+The main difference between revocable and irrevocable trusts is that the grantor, or creator of the trust, may make changes during his or her lifetime to the revocable trust, but may not do so to the irrevocable trust.
 You may ask, why would we ever want an irrevocable trust?
 Typically, the reason comes down to one of two, either for asset protection purposes or for tax advantages.
 Since either choice includes downsides, the guidance of a Florida Bar Board-Certified Estate Planning and Trusts attorney is the best way to avoid a costly and possibly irreparable mistake.